itteco/oembed2/1 - Intro for Businesses.md

 Facebook and Twitter have their own whitelists for the embeds they consume, but this information isn't public.

 Itteco therefore launches [Whitelist DB](http://iframely.com/qa), as the first independently run embeds QA service.
-We cover iframely, oEmbed v1, Twitter Cards and Open Graph protocols in our test runs.
+We cover Iframely, oEmbed v1, Twitter Cards and Open Graph protocols in our test runs.

 [Get Whitelist File](http://iframely.com/qa/buy) or [Submit Your Domain](http://iframely.com/qa/request).